Lucky-Lance/TerDiT/README.md

     ```

 ## Checkpoints
-Our trained 600M and 4.2B models are provided in [huggingface](https://huggingface.co/lucky-lance/TerDiT) 🤗.
+We offer trained checkpoints for ImageNet generation at both 256x256 and 512x512 resolutions.
+For 256x256 resolution, we provide models with 600M and 4.2B parameters.
+For 512x512 resolution, we offer the 4.2B model.
+You can find the checkpoints on [huggingface](https://huggingface.co/lucky-lance/TerDiT) 🤗.

 ## Sample